NationalSecurityAgency/datawave/contrib/datawave-quickstart/docker/README.md

 * Helper script for starting up DataWave ingest and web service components in the container, via ` --ingest ` and ` --web ` flags respectively.
-When invoked with the ` --bash ` flag, the script will ` exec /bin/bash ` as the main container process (appropriate for ` docker run -it ` usage).
+When invoked with the ` --bash ` flag, the script will ` exec /bin/bash ` as the main container process, appropriate for ` docker run -it ` usage.
-  Without the ` --bash ` flag, the script will go into an infinite loop after starting services (more appropriate for ` docker run -d ` usage)
+  Without the ` --bash ` flag, the script will go into an infinite loop after starting services, more appropriate for ` docker run -d ` usage

 ---